If you’re like most Westerners, you’ve got a horrid little monkey on your back.

 Slow the fuck down.
 Notice how things taste.

 Cut the booze down as much as you can.
 Or have a designated sugar-security person.

 Oh, and dump the rum and Coke or worse, vodka coolers.
-Grownup women drink gin and tonic or expensive red wine.
+Grownup women drink Scotch or expensive red wine.

 If you fall off the wagon, get right back on IMMEDIATELY.

-Ideally this won’t happen.
-Your clever planning and cheerleading squad should be keeping you out of the pitfalls.
+Your clever planning plus your cheerleading squad should be keeping you out of the pitfalls.

 Don’t bullshit yourself with navel-gazing, self-pitying stuff like, “Oh, now it doesn’t matter because I’ve already screwed up, I’m such a failure, I might as well just lie here and die, blah blah blah.”

-Congratulations!
-You’ve made it through one sugar-free week!
+You’ve made it through one more or less sugar-free week!